bridgecrew-perf6/markbind-deploy/README.md

 - 'X.Y.Z'
   - This is the version of MarkBind with the specified version number
   - A sample version number is '3.1.1'

+### keepFiles
+Whether to keep the files in the published branch before pushing.
+- false
+  - This is the default value
+- true
+  - THis will make the published branch keep the existing files before an update is made.

 ### rootDirectory (MarkBind CLI arguments)
 The directory to read source files from.